Shippable/docs/sources/deploy/amazon-ecs.md

       params:
         PORT: 80
         ENVIRONMENT: "dev"
 ```

+These environment variables will be available in the running container.

-### replicas
+### Scaling instances

-Using the [replicas resource](../reference/resource-replicas) is quite simple.
+You can use the [replicas resource](../reference/resource-replicas) to scale the number of instances of your manifest.
 You can define how many copies of a particular manifest you want to be deployed.
 In this case we'll try to run two copies of our application.
-Note: since we've specified a port mapping, we can only run one of these containers per container instance.
-This means our cluster needs to have at least two container instances for the deployment to succeed.

 ```
   - name: deploy-ecs-basic-replicas
     type: replicas